 Is your ride taking longer than usual to stop?
 Is it oddly bumpier?
-Well, I think it’s time to change your struts because the symptoms clearly mean they have gone bad.
+Well, it’s probably time to change your struts because the symptoms clearly mean they have gone bad.
 Luckily, you can replace them on your own or get professional help.

 So, how long does it take to replace struts?

 Typically, it takes around one to two hours to change struts, according to most professional mechanics.
 Even if you decide to replace them on your own, the estimated time is the same as long as you have previous mechanical skills and follow the process correctly.

 If you don’t replace struts on time, it can compromise your ability to handle and control the vehicle.

 How Long Does It Take To Replace Struts?

 Struts replacement isn’t a complex process.
 Most brands manufacture easy-to-install struts so that car owners don’t have to pay extra to professional mechanics.

 As a result, you can likely replace your old struts with new ones in your garage.
 All you need are the right tools and basic strut knowledge to follow the installation guide.

 If you think it’s a bit complex for you, or if your particular struts model is a bit difficult to install, I recommend getting professional help.

 Generally, a professional mechanic can do the same job in less time.
 For instance, if it takes you 3 hours to replace struts, chances are the mechanic will be able to get this done in 2 hours.